willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 16. If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed (if they have been added using a specific dongle, they can be only removed with that dongle).
 17. If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter.
 To do this, turn off your built-in Bluetooth radio in Device Manager and then pair your other Bluetooth devices with the new adapter.

+## My controllers jitter, get stuck, or flicker and disappear in mixed reality.

+* If your PC is running on 2.4 GHz wifi, switch to 5 GHz wifi.
+* If you are using an external Bluetooth adapter, make sure it is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
+* Run the Bluetooth Troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

+## My controller is on infinite reboot.

+Restore the device to its factory settings by powering on the device while holding down the pairing buttons.
+See the [device recovery steps](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/motion-controller-problems#how-can-i-restore-the-controllers-to-factory-settings) for more details.

+## My controller keeps buzzing and turning off.

+Replace the batteries if needed.
+If the problem persists, restore the device to its factory settings by powering on the device while holding down the pairing buttons.
+See the [device recovery steps](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/motion-controller-problems#how-can-i-restore-the-controllers-to-factory-settings) for more details.

+## My motion controllers are not pairing.

+* If the controllers don’t turn on, insert fresh batteries.
+If this doesn’t fix it, restore the device to its factory settings by powering on the device while holding down the pairing buttons.
+See the [device recovery steps](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/motion-controller-problems#how-can-i-restore-the-controllers-to-factory-settings) for more details.
+* If the controllers turn on, and you are using an external Bluetooth adapter, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB flash drives.
+If it still doesn’t work, run the Bluetooth Troubleshooter in Settings > Update & Security > Troubleshoot > Bluetooth.
+* If you are using a Qualcomm adapter and the PC just crashed, restart the PC.
+* Try restarting the motion controllers that aren’t pairing, one at a time, then restart the PC.
+* The motion controller cache may be corrupt.
+To fix this problem, see these steps.
+* If none of these steps fix the problem, you should contact the manufacturer.

 ## My paired controllers don’t show up in the Mixed Reality Portal.

 * Hold the controllers in front of your headset and restart them by pressing the Windows button for four seconds, then again for two seconds.